 Volunteers helping community organizations keep normal services running.
 Follow the above recommendations.

-• The need to contact the person you are trying to help in a safe way (e.g. a phone call, text message, drop a note into their door with your name and phone number), and let them know that you are available and can assist with shopping etc.
+• Contact the person you are trying to help in a safe way (for example, phone call, text message, drop a note into their door with your name and phone number), and let them know that you are available and can assist with shopping, etc.

-• If you are dropping off shopping or a prescription etc., simply call and let them know when you are dropping items off that their door.
-If face to face contact is necessary, remember to practice social distancing.
+• If you are dropping off shopping or a prescription, etc., simply call and let them know when you are dropping items off at their door.
+If face to face contact is necessary, remember to practice physical distancing.

 The YMCA Learning and Career Centre is offering virtual services to all newcomers in the Sarnia-Lambton Community.